 Cima Mughera 1161 m

 Not to be confused with the namesake mountain located near Monte Zenone, Cima Mughera as its neighbor belongs to the Prealpi Bresciane e Gardesane.
 It's a summit dominating from above the village of Limone del Garda as a sensational belvedere.
 If viewed from the North and the West, Cima Mughera is not very flashy and looks like a modest relief, on the contrary if seen from Lago di Garda it appears as a mighty pyramid of limestone rock alternated with vegetation and overlooking the lake.
 The view over the lake and Monte Baldo right in front, as well as over many other peaks, is wonderful and impressive and for this reason Cima Mughera is a rather sought destination.

 The ascent is a simple walk practicable throughout the year but particularly suited to the mid-seasons thanks to its low altitude and the mild climate linked to the proximity of the Garda Lake.
-Also winter is a great time to climb up, although sometimes snow can for short periods affect the summit sector.
+Also winter is a great time to climb up, although sometimes snow can for short periods cover the summit sector.
 The ascent to Cima Mughera by type and landscape is similar although longer to that one leading to Punta dei Larici.
 The name "Mughera" derives from the small mountain pine - named "mugo" - present on the mountain.

 There are two main routes to summit Cima Mughera: from Pregasina or from Limone del Garda.
 The shortest ascent and with less difference in level is the one starting from Pregasina.